AC Repair Advice • Updated May 2026

 There are generally two types of capacitors in residential HVAC systems: start capacitors and run capacitors.
 Start capacitors provide the initial surge of energy needed to start the motor, while run capacitors ensure the motor continues running smoothly.
 When either of these components begins to fail, the effects on your HVAC system can be immediate and noticeable.

 A key indicator of capacitor failure is oil leakage.
 Most capacitors are filled with a dielectric fluid that looks like a thin oil.
-If you notice any signs of this fluid leaking, it’s a red flag that your capacitor may be damaged and requires replacement.
+If you notice any signs of this fluid leaking, it is a red flag that your capacitor may be damaged and requires replacement.

-Why Capacitor Leaking Oil Is a Serious Concern
+Why a Capacitor Leaking Oil Is a Serious Concern

-According to the U.S. Department of Energy, improperly functioning components in an HVAC system can reduce energy efficiency by up to 30%.
-That means a failing capacitor doesn’t just risk a breakdown—it can also increase your energy costs over time.
+According to the U.S. Department of Energy, improperly functioning components in an HVAC system can reduce energy efficiency significantly.
+That means a failing capacitor does not just risk a breakdown: it can also drive up your monthly energy costs.

 Common Warning Signs Your Capacitor May Be Failing

-Even if you haven’t seen oil leaking, other signs can indicate a failing capacitor.
-Understanding these symptoms can help you act before a complete system failure occurs.
+Even if you have not seen oil leaking, other signs can indicate a failing capacitor.
+Catching these symptoms early can prevent a complete system failure on the hottest day of the year.

 1. Difficulty Starting Your HVAC System